asnt/eccv2020-sharp-workshop/doc/challenge_1_track_1.md

 error with respect to the ground truth `Y`
 (see [evaluation](evaluation.md)).

-The evaluation is performed on the whole body (even on the non-completed parts) except the head and the hands, where the reference is blurred or less reliable.
+The evaluation is performed on the whole body (not only on the completed parts) except the head and the hands, where the reference is blurred or less reliable.

 The regions of the head and hands are identified automatically from the